Server Side Caching Blog

 Server-side caching

-With "normal" server-side caching, a static copy of the website is cached directly on the original server, in what is known as the server cache.
+With “normal” server-side caching, a static copy of the website is cached directly on the original server, in what is known as the server cache.
 The next time users access the website, the server simply sends back the saved version of the website without regenerating the content from the database.
-This is also referred to as page caching - a complete HTML page and complete content (e.g. a blog article like this one) is cached and retrieved.
+This is also referred to as page caching – a complete HTML page and full content (e.g. a blog article like this one) is cached and retrieved.

 Another variant of server-side caching is object caching.
 Instead of the entire website, the results of individual, frequently occurring database queries are saved, i.e. dynamic elements that are used frequently.
 These can then be answered more quickly the next time.